-Join us for a practical, evidence-led session on how reusable theatre hats and other circular-economy approaches can support greener, safer surgical practice.
+In association with the BSMS Green Healthcare Hub, join us for a practical, evidence-led session on how reusable theatre hats and other circular-economy approaches can support greener, safer surgical practice.
+This webinar is free to attend.

 The Green Surgery report outlines proven ways to reduce the environmental impact of healthcare without compromising patient safety.
 One key opportunity lies in reducing unnecessary single-use items in theatres.
 Despite longstanding concerns around infection risks, emerging evidence shows that reusable items – when implemented correctly – are both safe and environmentally beneficial.